Research Highlights

 07/2022 Honored recipient of the Rolf Tarrach Award for my PhD thesis.
 Thanks to Les Amis d'Université for a wonderful ceremony and evening.

-03/2022 Back in the city of angels for an exciting IPAM long program on Advancing Quantum Mechanics with Mathematics and Statistics
+03/2022 Back in Los Angeles for an exciting IPAM long program on Advancing Quantum Mechanics with Mathematics and Statistics

 12/2021 Thrilled to have my PhD thesis awarded with the Excellent Thesis Award by the Doctoral School in Science and Engineering of the University of Luxembourg!